ushaprof/ai_case_study/README.md

 <br>
 ### Revenue Streams:
 <br>
-•**Waymo One:** Commercial ride-hailing services using autonomous vehicles in cities like Phoenix, AZ.
+**Waymo One:** Commercial ride-hailing services using autonomous vehicles in cities like Phoenix, AZ.
-•**Waymo Via:** Autonomous delivery and logistics services, partnering with companies like UPS.
+**Waymo Via:** Autonomous delivery and logistics services, partnering with companies like UPS.
-•**Licensing AI Technology:** Collaborations with automakers like Jaguar and Stellantis, integrating Waymo’s AI into traditional vehicles.
+**Licensing AI Technology:** Collaborations with automakers like Jaguar and Stellantis, integrating Waymo’s AI into traditional vehicles.
 <br>
 ## Market Segmentation:
 <br>
-•**Urban Mobility:** Targeting ride-hailing users in densely populated urban areas.
+**Urban Mobility:** Targeting ride-hailing users in densely populated urban areas.
-•**Logistics and Delivery:** Businesses needing eJicient and reliable autonomous delivery solutions.
+**Logistics and Delivery:** Businesses needing eJicient and reliable autonomous delivery solutions.
-•**Automotive Partnerships:** Automakers seeking to integrate AI and autonomous technology into their vehicles.
+**Automotive Partnerships:** Automakers seeking to integrate AI and autonomous technology into their vehicles.
        ______________________________________________________________________________